 Freehold DWI Roadside Testing Lawyers

-A sobriety checkpoint is used by law enforcement officials to stop drivers and check them for drug or alcohol impairment.
-Usually, law enforcement officials will make a procedural decision to determine where the checkpoint will be set up and how many cars will be stopped.
-If you have been checked at a sobriety checkpoint and were arrested or charged with a DWI, you do have the opportunity to defend yourself.
+Sobriety checkpoints are used by law enforcement officials to stop drivers and check them for drug or alcohol impairment.
+Usually, law enforcement officials will make a procedural decision to determine where a checkpoint will be set up and how many cars will be stopped.
+If you have been checked at a sobriety checkpoint and were arrested or charged with DWI, you have an opportunity to defend yourself.

-At The Law Office of Mallon and Tranger, our attorneys are experienced in the investigation and defense of clients charged with DWI after being stopped at a sobriety checkpoint.
+At The Law Office of Mallon & Tranger, our attorneys are experienced in the investigation and defense of clients charged with DWI after being stopped at sobriety checkpoints.
 If you were stopped, you were probably asked for your license and registration.
-If you were asked to blow into a Breathalyzer or given another field sobriety test before you were charged with a DWI, you may be able to challenge the evidence being used against you.
+If you were asked to blow into a Breathalyzer or given another field sobriety test before you were charged with DWI, you may be able to challenge the evidence being used against you.

 Are Sobriety Checkpoints Legal?